We are a family run flower farm specializing in growing unique, uncommon and heirloom flowers

 Our garden overflowed that first season, and I shared the bounty with family, friends, and new neighbors.
 Soon, word got out about our abundant plot, and people I didn’t yet know began asking if they could order our flowers.
 I had never intended to sell flowers, but I loved gifting them and sharing their beauty.
 When I delivered my first paid order—a simple jar of sweet peas—I nervously thrust the bouquet into the customer’s hands as soon as she opened her door.
 For a moment, time slowed as she buried her nose in the blooms.
 Tears filled her eyes, and she said that the fragrance transported her back in time to happy childhood summers in her grandmother’s garden.
 Seeing how a small bouquet of flowers had the power to stir such emotion, and connect two perfect strangers in a matter of seconds, was a turning point for me.
 I knew then and there that I had found my calling, and wanted to devote my life to making people’s lives more beautiful with flowers.

-All of this led to my book, Floret Farm’s Cut Flower Garden: Grow, Harvest, and Arrange Stunning Seasonal Blooms, which gives step-by-step details on how to cultivate your own flowers in any size space.
+All of this led to my book, Floret Farm’s Cut Flower Garden: Grow, Harvest & Arrange Stunning Seasonal Blooms, which gives step-by-step details on how to cultivate your own flowers in any size space.
 My book shows off some of the most stunning varieties I’ve ever grown, many of which are primarily available to wholesale growers.
-But because I want you to be able to grow the same flowers you see in the book, I’ve spent the last year developing our latest offering: the Floret seed line.
-In our online shop, we now offer more than 100 hard-to-find flower varieties sourced from the finest seed breeders in the world, plus dozens of dahlias, spring flowering bulbs, and supplies.
+But because I wanted readers to be able to grow the same flowers seen in the book, I decided to develop our own line of Floret Seeds.
+In our online shop, we now offer more than 100 hard-to-find flower varieties sourced from the finest seed breeders in the world, plus dozens of dahlias, spring flowering bulbs, and specialty supplies.

 And for those who aren’t growing their own flowers, we’ve also developed a worldwide network of growers, Floret’s Farmer-Florist Collective, through which you can access locally grown blooms, wherever you live.